roojs/roobuilder/src/OllChat/outline_plan.md

 	}
 }
 ```

+**Note**: Internal fields that are not serialized should be regular fields (not get/set properties).
+Only properties that need to be sent to the API should be get/set properties.

 **Note**: Unlike the PHP version which used underscore prefixes (`_url`, `_method`) to exclude properties from serialization, Vala's `Json.Serializable` interface allows us to use normal property names and control serialization through `serialize_property()` method with switch cases.